In The Tower of Nero, Rick Riordan delivers a breathtaking and deeply emotional story as the conclusion to his Trials of Apollo series.

 Domestic abuse is at the core of the series and The Tower of Nero delves into the psychological effects that can have.
 While the book is told through Apollo’s POV, his insight allows the audience to understand what Meg is going through as she prepares to confront her abuser and how that might affect her.
 He also reflects on the dynamics of his own family, how they compare and contrast with Nero’s household.
 Considering the plot, Riordan treats these heavy subjects in a respectful manner that also makes them accessible to a younger audience.

-Overall, I enjoyed The Tower of Nero very much.
+Overall, I enjoyed The Tower of Nero by Rick Riordan very much.
 The nostalgic elements combined with the action and character development make for an excellent conclusion to the series.
 I look forward to whatever Rick Riordan has planned next, as there are hints of a new story in the making.